Grief Therapists in Hamilton, ON

 Areas of special interest/ experience include: grief/ loss; neurodivergence; complex relational trauma; social anxiety; coming out; gender questioning/ transition; internalized homo/ bi/ transphobia; spiritual concerns; religious trauma; conversion 'therapy' trauma.

-My approach is 2S-LGBTQIA+ affirming, intersectional, neurodiversity-affirming, collaborative, and integrative, creating space for meaning-making and a diverse range of identities.
+My approach is 2S-LGBTQIA+ affirming, intersectional, neurodivergence-affirming, collaborative, and integrative, creating space for meaning-making and a diverse range of identities.
 I worked in health care for 13 years, supporting people of varied ethno-cultural backgrounds, and have completed Indigenous cultural safety/ anti-racism training.
 I've supported 2S-LGBTQIA+ clients since 2015.
-(Please note that I'm unable to write a second letter of assessment for bottom surgery, but can refer.)
+(Please note that I'm unable to provide a second letter of assessment for bottom surgery, but can refer.)
 My office is in an accessible, positive space.
 It is scent-free, sensory friendly, and masked sessions are available on request.

 Areas of special interest/ experience include: grief/ loss; neurodivergence; complex relational trauma; social anxiety; coming out; gender questioning/ transition; internalized homo/ bi/ transphobia; spiritual concerns; religious trauma; conversion 'therapy' trauma.